wujy28/tp/docs/DeveloperGuide.md

 2. Since our project is adapted from the [AddressBook3](https://se-education.org/addressbook-level3/) project by SE-EDU initiative, there are multiple usage of `AddressBook` terms in our namings of methods and files.
-We plan to completely refactor all instances of `AddressBook` into `PatientRecord`.
-For example, `AddressBookParser.java` would be renamed to `PatientRecordParser.java`.
+We plan to completely refactor all instances of `AddressBook` into `PatientRecordSystem`.
+For example, `AddressBookParser.java` would be renamed to `PatientRecordSystemParser.java`.